marktext/marktext/README.md

 Alternatively, install MarkText using a package manager such as [Chocolatey](https://chocolatey.org/) or [Winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/).

-  - To use Chocolatey you need to have [Chocolatey](https://chocolatey.org/install) installed.
+  - To use Chocolatey, you need to have [Chocolatey](https://chocolatey.org/install) installed.

   ```bash
   choco install marktext